Global mergers and acquisitions plunge in Q2 but dealmakers see green shoots

 The quarterly tally was higher than the first quarter of 2023, when $601.32 billion in deals was announced, giving grounds for optimism to those who argue the recovery in the M&A market has started.

 "We are bottoming out.
 In order for companies to continue to compete locally and globally they will have to grow organically, especially inorganically.
-We will see an increase in strategic activity," said Raymond McGuire, president of investment bank Lazard Ltd.
+The market will see an increase in strategic activity," said Raymond McGuire, president of investment bank Lazard Ltd.

 M&A volumes in the United States declined by 30% to $318.4 billion, while Europe and Asia Pacific volumes shrank 49% and 24% respectively.